forgotten-pillar/fp-notes/content/doctrine/church/church-manual-dilemma.md

 - [2015, 19th Edition (p.
 62)](https://documents.adventistarchives.org/resources/churchmanuals/cm2015.pdf)
 - [2022, 20th Edition (p.
 67)](https://documents.adventistarchives.org/resources/churchmanuals/cm2022.pdf)

+## Further Read
+Some people believe that the General Conference is a voice of God in regards to the questions of faith and conscience.
+This false perception originates in the misrepresenting Ellen White's quotation in regards to the authority of General Conference General Assembly.
+See [[sda-offshoots-and-the-bride#The SDA General Conference is the voice of God in regards to my faith|the SDA General Conference as the voice of God]].
+TLDR: The quote is referring to the authority of planning "the prosperity and advancement of God's work", and not about the faith.
+God has His voice in regards to the faith - it is the Bible.

 [^spectrum]: [Adventist Pioneers and the Problem of Policy Non-Compliance, Spectrum Magazine, June 27, 2018](https://spectrummagazine.org/news/adventist-pioneers-and-problem-policy-non-compliance/) (accessed: Dec 16, 2024)
 [^adventistToday]: [The Church Manual in Crisis, Adventist Today, June 2, 2020](https://atoday.org/the-church-manual-in-crisis/) commentary by Alvin Masarira, (accessed: Dec 16, 2024)
 [^encyclopedia]: [Seventh-day Adventist Church Manual, Encyclopedia of Seventh-day Adventists, November 28, 2020](https://encyclopedia.adventist.org/article?id=BB25), by Mario Veloso, (accessed: Dec 16, 2024)